leewinder/ng2-dynamic-dialog/README.md

 Note the format of the how the callbacks are assigned, this is due to how 'this' is [scoped in the transpiled JavaScript](https://github.com/Microsoft/TypeScript/wiki/FAQ#why-does-this-get-orphaned-in-my-instance-methods).

 The available callbacks can be seen in [ng2-dynamic-dialog/styles/callbacks.ts](https://github.com/leewinder/ng2-dynamic-dialog/blob/develop/development/src/ng2-dynamic-dialog/styles/callbacks.ts)

+### Modifying a dialogs behaviour

+The overall behaviour of the dialog can be specified by using 'Ng2DynamicDialogBehaviour', and the available options can be seen in [ng2-dynamic-dialog/styles/behaviour.ts](https://github.com/leewinder/ng2-dynamic-dialog/blob/develop/development/src/ng2-dynamic-dialog/styles/behaviour.ts).